A Delicious Guide to Bengali Wedding Menu [2026]

 4. Kakori kebab

-Kakori Kebab is a chopped meat kebab that is spiced with traditional Bengali flavors.
+Kakori Kebab is spiced chopped meat kebab done traditionally with Bengali flavors.

 Kakori kebab